 What’s the deal with met guards and metatarsal boots?

-For years, safety toe boots were the gold standard of workplace shoe safety.
+For years, safety toe and work boots were the gold standard of workplace shoe safety.
 But, as safety standards and technology have advanced, more workers are going beyond the toe to choose metatarsal guards, also known as met guards.

 Save Yourself a Whole Lot of Foot Trouble